yichao/yichao.github.io/index.md

 layout: default
 ---

 My research is focused on probability theory and mathematical physics.
-I'm currently working on Gaussian Multiplicative Chaos and Liouville Quantum Gravity.
+I'm currently working on Liouville Quantum Gravity via a probabilistic approach based on Gaussian Multiplicative Chaos.

 ## Publications